Experimental evidence for electric surface resistance in niobium: Introduction

 Superconducting cavities made of niobium are nowadays routinely reaching surface resistances $R\msub{S}$ as low as a few n$\Omega$ at surface magnetic fields above \unit[100]{mT} corresponding to peak electric fields of over 50 MV/m, some performing close to the theoretical limit of the material \cite{Padamsee:1180071}.
 Nevertheless many open questions concerning the field dependence of $R\msub{S}$ exist.
-In the medium field region between a few and few tens of MV/m an increasing surface resistance is always observed.
-For some cavities this increase can be fitted with a polynomial of second order.
-These losses are described by models based on the surface magnetic field $\vec{B}$.
-Magnetic flux entry is thought to give rise to the quadratic term, which is dependent on temperature \cite{Wolfgangphysrev}, while the linear term is correlated to hysteresis losses and independent of temperature \cite{ciovatiHalbritter}.
-Adding an additional term to account for a widely observed decrease of $R\msub{S}$ at fields below a few mT \cite{Wolfgangphysrev} the total surface resistance for a cavity measured at a fixed temperature can be written as:
+Especially in the medium field region between a few and about \unit[100]{mT} differently prepared cavities show different field dependencies.
+Some cavities exhibit an increasing, some a decreasing surface resistance.
+Especially cavities prepared by coating a micrometer thick niobium film on a copper substrate exhibit a strong increase of $R\msub{S}$ with field.
+This paper focuses on cavities which show an increasing $R\msub{S}$ with field.